AlwaysDoBetter1/DeepPython_2-4_Months/README.md

 6) Explore types of additional collections

+8) Exception handling

-7) Master decorators, generators and iterators
+9) Master decorators, generators and iterators

-8) Learn recursion
+10) Learn recursion

-9) Learn to use regular expressions
+11) Learn to use regular expressions